crs4/life_monitor/getting_started.md

 Integration with the [Workflow Hub](https://workflowhub.eu/) is in the works, as well as a web interface and a command line client.

-To interact with the API, the first thing to do is to first authenticate with the Life Monitor.
+To interact with the API, the first thing to do is to authenticate with the Life Monitor.